aragubas/LiVerse/README.md

 The current branch is not guaranteed to be buildable

 ### Features:
+ - Lightweight and Scupted from Scratch
+ - Libre!
+Free and Open Source, licensed under the Apache 2.0 License
  - Extensible via plugins (not yet)
  - Built-in documentation (not yet)
- - Lightweight, made with Monogame to ensure good performance
- - Libre!
-Free and Open Source, licensed under the Apache 2.0 License

-*2023 by Aragubas and LiVerse Contributors*
+2023 by Taiyou